The Wicked Problem Plan

 Permissible data points and technology set the restraints for the capture and distribution of all the business interests.
 Gathering these interests determines the full effect of the standing Uniform Land Use Review Process (ULURP) as it attempts to alter the current zoning envelope.
 These points can also be drawn out for data on a building-by-building, square-foot-by-square-foot basis on a vast set of variables.
 Of them all, what are the most relevant (see map below).

 One other vital element too often forgotten is technology demands a continuous ability for experimental thinking.
 In other words, the process needs art.
 (See: Galileo).
 For example, if given an unchanged boundary and the prospect of extensive high-density locations, is it possible for a city’s total floor area to be unlimited and still retain a viable open space ratio?
 If the answer is an essential yes, how would a rising sea matter?

 Back to the Wicked Problem Plan

 Extending access to information beyond a library or a laboratory to enrich life requires confidence in integrative disciplines.
 The tools needed to accomplish robust interdisciplinary methods must first discover the knowledge in people.
 In this case, the people of Flushing.
 The meaning of data can be found in a person.
 Small specialized groups can deal with wicked problems at the local scale.
 They are strengthened further with rapid communication systems.
 Where are they?
 Who are they?
-Do not ask.
-They support a wealth of joint actions and, most notably, a shared understanding of the effort involved.
+They can support a wealth of joint actions and, most notably, a shared understanding of the effort.
 The grist for a plan becomes known, and for the people, it turns to “it depends” questions.